-(This program requires that the student apply to, be accepted by, and complete the Los Angeles Film Studies Program of the Council for Christian Colleges and Universities.)
+This program requires that the student apply to, be accepted by, and complete the Los Angeles Film Studies Program of the Council for Christian Colleges & Universities.
+The student must also be approved by the MVNU off-campus study committee.
+See the off-campus study section of this catalog for more information.

-rano an or the re ne vinig

 COM-1043 Introduction to Film and 3

 Television Arts

 COM-1033 Introduction to Video 3

 Production

 Hollywood Production 4

 Workshop

 Faith and Artistic 3

 Development in Film

 Internship: Inside Hollywood 6

+Independent Study

-- Narrative Storytelling
+Narrative Storytelling

-- Professional Acting for the Camera
+Professional Acting for the

+Camera

-- Professional Screenwriting
+Professional Screenwriting

-- Independent Study

-Coursework taken in association with the Council of Christian Colleges and Universities program at Los Angeles, CA.
+Coursework taken in association with the Council for Christian Colleges & Universities program at Los Angeles, CA.